April 29, 2008

 The Tall Book of Make Believe

 One of my favorite childhood books was a hand me down from my mom titled the 'Tall Book of Make Believe'.
-The inscription on the front page says "Greetings from Santa Claus 1951."
-My guess is she wrote her name on the cover on that very Christmas day.
-The letter 'e's are rendered backwards in her six year old hand.
-She gave me the book very early on, and even back then I knew it was something special.
+The inscription on the front page read "Greetings from Santa Claus, 1951" followed by mom mom's name written in her 6 year old hand.
+My guess is she wrote her name on that very Christmas day — her 'e's are rendered backwards.
+I knew the book was something special even as a kid.
 The worn corners of the cardboard cover and taped up back gave it the patina of love and I always kept it in a place of importance by my bed.
 When she died it was one of the first things I took from the house.

 September 21, 2006